Institution of Civil Engineers: History

 After Telford's death in 1834, the organisation moved into premises in Great George Street in the heart of Westminster in 1839, and began to publish learned papers on engineering topics.
 Its members, notably William Cubitt, were also prominent in the organisation of the Great Exhibition of 1851.

-For 29 years ICE provided the forum for engineers practising in all the disciplines recognised today.
+For 29 years the ICE provided the forum for engineers practising in all the disciplines recognised today.
 Mechanical engineer and tool-maker Henry Maudslay was an early member and Joseph Whitworth presented one of the earliest papers – it was not until 1847 that the Institution of Mechanical Engineers was established (with George Stephenson as its first President).

-By the end of the 19th century, ICE had introduced examinations for professional engineering qualifications to help ensure and maintain high standards among its members – a role it continues today.
+By the end of the 19th century, the ICE had introduced examinations for professional engineering qualifications to help ensure and maintain high standards among its members – a role it continues today.

 The ICE's Great George Street headquarters, designed by James Miller, was built by John Mowlem & Co and completed in 1911.